 How deep-brain stimulation, in which electrodes are implanted within the brain, was developed and how it works.

 Posted by Neal Grigsby S.M., Comparative Media Studies, 2007

-Keywords: adolescence, anthropology, Bildungsroman, feminism, fiction, film, literature, narrative, picaresque novel, psychology, school story, sociology, Sofia Coppola, video games
+Topics: adolescence, anthropology, Bildungsroman, feminism, fiction, film, literature, narrative, picaresque novel, psychology, school story, sociology, Sofia Coppola, video games

 The broad appeal of narratives with adolescent protagonists across a variety of media, including literature, film, and video games.